whanley/RDF-tutorial/tutorial-text.md

 In a case like this, a graph data approach might be useful.

-# Making a small graph database
+## Making a small graph database

-Turning this analog page into data is what computer scientists call "pre-processing."
+Turning this analog page into useable raw data is what computer scientists call "pre-processing."
 Let's go about this in a couple of steps, to show how the logic works.
 Once you have a bit of experience, you can skip the preliminary steps.

-## Step 1: List
+### Step 1: List
 First, turn the linear text into a list.
-Every item on the list is a person that you want to represent in the database.
-We want to record the name and various other details about each of these persons.
+Every item on the list represents a person that you want to enter into the database.
+You want to record the name and various other details about each of these persons.

 1. Mirzan Marie (left) (x)